Find Grad Schools

 33 Yearly Graduations

 The 18th most popular school in the country for chemistry majors who are seeking their doctor's degree is University of Florida.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-The chemistry program at University of Florida awarded 33 doctor's degrees during the 2020-2021 school year.
-Of these students, 42% were women and 18% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 33 people received their doctor's degree in chemistry from UF.
+Around 10% of these students were from an underrepresented racial-ethnic group, and 45% were women.

 #20